 Joseph Stiles, proudly wearing his Navy uniform.

-Whether you take a tour of the African American trail across the Vineyard, or read stories and histories of African Americans, the story of slavery through abolition through civil rights is the microcosm of American history.
-Read about incidents of racism and segregation, consider the society we live in today, and marvel at the wonders of the Vineyard.
+Whether you take a tour of the African American trail or share stories and histories of Black Vineyard vacationers, the story of slavery through abolition through civil rights offers a microcosm of American history.
+Read about incidents of racism and segregation, consider the society we live in today, and marvel at life of Blacks on the Vineyard today.